On Threefolds Isogenous to a Product of Curves: Introduction

+Conversely, by Riemann's existence Theorem, a tuple consisting of a finite group $G$, three normal subgroups $K_i$ and generating vectors $V_i$ for $G/K_i$ satisfying certain relations, determines a family of threefold isogenous to a product.

+What turns the classification into a finite problem is the fact that the freeness assumption for the group action allows us to bound the group order in terms of $\chi(\mathcal O_X)$ and derive strong constraints on the orders of the kernels $K_i$, the genera $g(C_i)$ and the types $T_i$ of the generating vectors $V_i$.

+This observation is used to develop an algorithm searching systematically through all admissible algebraic data and thereby classifying all threefolds isogenous to a product of unmixed type with a fixed value of $\chi(\mathcal O_X)$.
+Unfortunately the bound of the group order that we have is not good enough to perform the complete classification even for small values of $\chi(\mathcal O_X)$ and using a computer algebra system.
+However, if we restrict to the \textit{absolutely faithful case}, that is all kernels $K_i$ are trivial, then the bound drops significantly making a full classification possible.

+For this purpose we implemented our algorithm using the computer algebra system MAGMA \cite{magma}.
+A commented version can be downloaded from

+Here we point out a difference in our method and the method of the authors which classified surfaces isogenous to a product with $\chi(\mathcal O_S)=1$.
+They considered separately each possible value of $p_g(S)=q(S)$, instead we fix only $\chi(\mathcal O_X)$.

-In the surface case, once $p_g$ and $q$ are fixed, the other invariants are automatically determined.
-In higher dimensions, even if the invariants $h^i(\OH_X)$ for $1\leq i \leq \dim X$ are fixed, it is not clear how to determine the remaining Hodge numbers.
+This leads us naturally to the question which Hodge numbers are realized by our construction.
+In the case of surfaces isogenous to a product, once $p_g(S)$ and $q(S)$ are fixed, the remaining Hodge number $h^{1,1}(S)$ is uniquely determined.
+In dimension three (and higher), it is not clear how to determine the Hodge diamond, even if we would fix the invariants

+Our strategy relies on representation theory.
+The group actions $\psi_i$ induce representations via pull-back of holomorphic $1$-forms

+According to the formula of \textit{Chevalley-Weil}, the characters $\chi_{\varphi_i}$ of these representations can be computed from a generating vector $V_i$ of $G/K_i$.
+This provides a way to compute the Hodge numbers of $X$: we determine the characters $\chi_{p,q}$ of the representations